Not sure if Kid To Kid is right for you?

 Potential Mitigations

-- A business advisor can help you analyze the franchisor's growth rate in Item 20 relative to its support staff and financial resources.
+- A business advisor can help you analyze the franchisor's growth rate in Item 20 relative to its support staff and infrastructure outlined in Items 2 and 11.

-- Asking current franchisees about the quality and timeliness of support they receive is a valuable step.
+- It is always a good practice to ask current franchisees about the quality and responsiveness of the support they receive.

-- Your accountant should review the financial statements in Item 21 to assess if the franchisor is investing adequately in its support infrastructure.
+- Your accountant should review the franchisor's financials in Item 21 to assess if they have the capital to sustain their growth.

 New/Unproven Franchise System